LearnWithSuthiksha/robotics_codes/README.md

 This repository contains code examples and projects demonstrated on the **LearnWithSuthiksha** YouTube channel.
 The projects focus on **Robotics, Arduino, Micro:bit, and programming for beginners**.

+## 👩‍💻 About Suthiksha
+Suthiksha is a passionate young tech enthusiast and the creator of the **LearnWithSuthiksha** YouTube channel.
+At just 9 years old, she is dedicated to sharing her knowledge about **Robotics, Arduino, Micro:bit, and various programming concepts** in a simple and engaging way.
+Her goal is to inspire and educate kids and beginners in technology through hands-on projects and fun learning experiences.

 ## 📂 Repository Structure

 The repository is organized into the following directories: